nigeltao/nigeltao.github.io/blog/2020/eisel-lemire.md

 upper bound is exclusive.

-Let `[I ..= J]` denote a closed range, where the upper bound is now inclusive and its the constraint is now "less than or equal to".
+Let `[I ..= J]` denote a closed range, where the upper bound is now inclusive and its constraint is now "less than or equal to".

 Let `(X ** Y)` denote `X` raised to the `Y`th power.
 For example, here are some different ways to write "one thousand":